forwards/workshops/Chicago2019/README.md

 This repo contains materials and documentation for students in the [R Forwards Package Workshop in Chicago on February 23, 2019](http://forwards.github.io/edu/chicago/).

+## Surveys
+We want to make sure you have a good experience, and learn more about how we can do better!
+Please complete these completely anonymous surveys for us if you participate.

+[Pre-Workshop Survey](https://goo.gl/forms/tScx0XYAQbZLqako2) - Do me BEFORE class starts!!

+[Post-Workshop Survey](https://goo.gl/forms/BEpfiUTACgmfuQb53) - Do me AFTER class is over!

 ## Slides

 * [Welcome](https://drive.google.com/open?id=1KWMDZBIcVTIITDUgqGUA_nSHOQw1l3LFbA8z-ySW3OU)